CS 124: Data Structures and Algorithms

 - Final Exam (30%): There will be a final exam.

-All assignments will be turned in via Canvas, and are due according to assignment instructions, which will be marked accordingly on Canvas.
-Because your TAs are especially kind and generous this year, you will have available 5 late days to use on assignments throughout the semester (a late day = turned in within 24 hours of the original due time of the assignment), but any individual assignment can be turned in at most 2 days late.
-Because late days are available, assignments will not be accepted late otherwise, with the exception of significant medical emergencies or similar exceptional circumstances that must be discussed in advance with the instructor.
+Assignments will be turned in via Gradescope, and are due according to assignment instructions, which will be provided.
 Please remember it is better to turn in an incomplete assignment rather than no assignment.
 (Some students somehow would not rather turn in an incomplete assignment, which makes no actual sense.)
 As all assignments should be turned in electronically, typically as pdf, you should have a scanner available, or become familiar with LaTeX, or otherwise be ready to deal with turning in pdfs of mathemetical work.
 (LaTeX is highly, highly recommended)

-If you collaborate with one or two other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.
+If you collaborate with other students in the course in the planning and design of solutions to homework problems, then you should give their names on your homework papers.

 Under no circumstances may you use solution sets to problems that may have been distributed by the course in past years, or the homework papers of students who have taken the course past years.
 Nor should you look up solution sets from other similar courses.